david-belman/ECE-143-Wildfire-Project/README.md

 # ECE-143-Wildfire-Project

 The Group Repository containing everyone's code.

-**team members:** David Belman, Aiden Rosen, Mahesh <br> Ananthakrishnan Rameshkumar, Boran Jia, & Jacob Brown <br>
+**team members:** David Belman, Aiden Rosen, Mahesh
+Ananthakrishnan Rameshkumar, Boran Jia, & Jacob Brown

-## Objective:
+## Objective

-The Purpose of this project is to Perform comprehensive <br> analysis on forest fires, analyzing cause, size of fire, seasonal <br> effects, spatial effects and terrain effects.
+The Purpose of this project is to Perform comprehensive analysis on forest fires, analyzing cause, size of fire, seasonal  effects, spatial effects and terrain effects.

 ## Extracting and Cleaning Data

  -- fill this in --

     The fire year can be fiscal or calendar year so it has been dropped.